HongyiDuan/PMG_SQL_Assessment_Hongyi-Duan/README.md

 ​
 * The mysql script, named "PMG SQL Assessment", for generating all the necessary outputs for the 5 questions.
 ​
-* A folder, named "", which includes all the csv outputs from the mysql script.
+* A folder, named "Code Result", which includes all the csv outputs from the mysql script.